 For this project, you will need…

-- Classic Cuffed Christmas Stocking Pattern (free download)
+- Classic Cuffed Christmas Stocking Pattern (Click link at left to be taken to the free download)

 - Fabric in coordinating styles and colors (I highly recommend Premier Fabrics)

 - Basic sewing supplies: machine, shears, etc.

 *To construct my stockings, I used a serger to enable me to stitch my stockings together and finish my seams in one step.
 If you do not have a serger, don’t worry!
 You can complete this project with a standard sewing machine.
 I’ll be including instructions for both methods throughout this tutorial.

 To begin, print off the pattern pieces and assemble them according to the instructions on each piece.

 Use the assembled pattern to cut out the following pieces for each stocking:

 - From your main fabric: 1 outside front piece and 1 outside back piece (These can either be of the same fabric, or different fabrics, depending upon your preference)

 - From your muslin: 2 inside lining pieces

 When everything is layered with all of the outside edges precisely aligned, pin through all layers to secure all of the pieces together.
 Wondering why I pinned parallel to the edge instead of perpendicular to it like is typically recommended for sewing?
 I do this when I plan on serging an edge, to prevent any possibility of serging over a pin.
 That is a helpful tip I learned from Mama Reita!

 Now, serge all the way around the stacked pieces, making sure to leave the top opening unstitched.
 (If using a conventional sewing machine, stitch around the edges using a 1/4″ seam allowance before finishing the seam with a wide zig-zag or an overcast stitch.)